milad145/studio3t-crack/README.md

 sudo apt update
 sudo apt install nodejs -y
 ```
-dependencies are just dev-dependencies, so no need to install them.

 ### **3. Update the Project Before Each Use**
 Before running the script, **always update the project** to ensure it works with the latest Studio 3T version: